 While Johnson has enjoyed the media buzz that his Ken Burns and Oprah appearances received, he remains focused on his one true passion: Getting more people, especially youth of color, to experience national parks.
 And his favorite tool is historical entertainment.
 He reenacts the history of Yosemite’s Buffalo Soldiers in an ever-evolving performance.
 The segregated African-American regiments of the U.S. Army’s 24th infantry were assigned to patrol and protect Yosemite in the late 1890s and early 1900s.
 Until Johnson took up the cause, very little public information existed about Buffalo Soldiers and their connection to Yosemite National Park’s earliest history.
 Johnson has developed a website and written a book about Buffalo Soldiers, and he performs a popular living-history program in the park called, “Yosemite Through the Eyes of a Buffalo Soldier, 1904.”

-Yosemite Journal editor Annette McGivney visited with Johnson last summer.
+Yosemite Journal editor Annette McGivney visited with Johnson the summer or 2012.

 When you were a kid, did you dream of one day being a park ranger?

 I grew up in a working-class neighborhood in Detroit.
 I never thought about national parks or that I wanted to visit a park, but somewhere inside of me there was an awe for the mountains.
 In college, I studied literature and was in a graduate poetry program at the University of Michigan.
 I was looking for a quiet place to write and ended up as a seasonal worker in Yellowstone in the summer of 1987.
 Once I stepped off the bus in Montana, I was hooked.
 I have been working for the parks ever since, and at Yosemite for the past 18 years.

 What first drew you to the Buffalo Soldiers?